GLJ20/AWS-Certified-Cloud-Practitioner-Quiz/README.md

 I chose this game because cloud computing is a growing field, and this quiz offers a fun, engaging way to study for the certification.
 ### Getting Started:
-You can play the game here: [Game Link](https://glj20.github.io/AWS-Certified-Cloud-Practitioner-Quiz/)
+You can play the game here: [Live Demo](https://glj20.github.io/AWS-Certified-Cloud-Practitioner-Quiz/)

 Instructions: